 \section{Abstract}

-We incorporate strong negation in the theory of computable functionals $\TCF$, a common extension of Plotkin's PCF and G\"{o}del's system \textbf{T}, by defining simultaneously the strong negation $A^{\No}$ of a formula $A$ and the strong negation $P^{\No}$ of a predicate $P$ in $\TCF$.
-As a special case of the latter, we get the strong negation of an inductive and a coinductive predicate of $\TCF$.
-We prove appropriate versions of the Ex falso quodlibet and of the double negation elimination for strong negation in $\TCF$, and we study the so-called tight formulas of TCF i.e., formulas implied from the weak negation of their strong negation.
+We incorporate strong negation in the theory of computable functionals $\TCF$, a common extension of Plotkin's PCF and G\"{o}del's system \textbf{T}, by defining simultaneously strong negation $A^{\No}$ of a formula $A$ and strong negation $P^{\No}$ of a predicate $P$ in $\TCF$.
+As a special case of the latter, we get strong negation of an inductive and a coinductive predicate of $\TCF$.
+We prove appropriate versions of the Ex falso quodlibet and of double negation elimination for strong negation in $\TCF$.
+We introduce the so-called tight formulas of TCF i.e., formulas implied by the weak negation of their strong negation, and the relative tight formulas.
 We present various case-studies and examples, which reveal the naturality of our definition of strong negation in $\TCF$ and justify the use of TCF as a formal system for a large part of Bishop-style constructive mathematics.